hamnaarif/Reveltek-Careers/Notes/Levels of DROIDS.md

 2. Develop an understanding of D.R.O.I.D.S governance and compliance.
 3. Learn the fundamentals of D.R.O.I.D.S reliability and resiliency.
 4. Gain experience with D.R.O.I.D.S optimization and tuning.

+These levels will help employees develop their D.R.O.I.D.S skills and advance their careers.
+The program will be designed to provide employees with a comprehensive understanding of D.R.O.I.D.S, its related concepts and professional life experience to become best in profesional life.